Best Software

 Strengths:

-• Most accessible pricing among tools on this list
+• Among the most accessible published pricing on this list

 • Document engagement analytics are genuinely useful for sales teams